StevenNotovitz/aA-JS-project-Labyrinth/README.md

 ## Sources

--Favicon is a cropped image of a Greek silver coin from 400BC depicting the Labyrinth of Knossos.\
+-Favicon is a cropped image of a Greek silver coin from 400 BC depicting the Labyrinth of Knossos.\
 -Github and LinkedIn icons were provided by Font Awesome and only had colors changed.\
 -Vecna Font by Pixel Sagas, from fontspace.com\
 -Map 2d art from 0pengameart.org by yd\